Anas-MG/Robot-IOT-Projects/robot_control_system/README.md

 ## Robot Control System
+#### This system idea is to build a robot controller page, Send & Recieve values from SQL database
+#### so that we handle it's values by python and send them to ROS to control the robot
 ![Robot_controller_webpage](https://user-images.githubusercontent.com/49666154/127559186-b51c9e13-d07b-432b-8300-b6908a21af08.png)

 #### My Approach in this project is creating a simple reliable system that controls the arm and base values online
 #### The system should post values of the Robot arm & base to the database, and get them into seperate PHP pages
-#### This due to that we'll need these pages so we can handle it's values by python and post to ROS

 ## 1- Robot Base & Arm Controller webpage to post values to the database
 ![Screenshot (244)](https://user-images.githubusercontent.com/49666154/127553159-d3c10e3f-675d-4df0-9afb-0a18aca20492.png)
 ##### -  This is written with HTML, CSS, JS, JQUERY with PHP as backend